 The country has been rocked by fighting in recent weeks, however, particularly around the northwestern city of Aleppo.
 On Friday alone, at least 25 civilians were killed and another 40 wounded in airstrikes on rebel-held neighborhoods.

 The United Nations envoy for Syria, Staffan de Mistura, also expressed his concerns to reporters in Geneva on Friday, saying that the truce in Syria was "still in effect, but it is in great trouble if we don't act quickly."

 'Very, very productive' meetings

-Frustrated by the increasing violence, the lack of access for desperately needed aid and the failure to secure the release of detainees, Syria's main opposition High Negotiations Committee (HNC)withdrew from peace talks in Geneva
+Frustrated by the increasing violence, the lack of access for desperately needed aid and the failure to secure the release of detainees, Syria's main opposition High Negotiations Committee (HNC) withdrew from peace talks in Geneva earlier this week.

 De Mistura said on Friday, however, that members of his team had continued to hold "very, very productive" meetings at a technical level with remaining HNC members at their Geneva hotel.
 The most recent round of talks, which began on April 13, is due to continue until Wednesday.

 A major sticking point in the indirect talks is the fate of Syrian President Bashar al-Assad.
 While the opposition has demanded that any peace deal include his departure, Damascus insists that his future is non-negotiable.

 The concerned comments on Friday came as the "Islamic State" (IS) jihadi group claimed to have captured a Syrian pilot after shooting down his plane.
 IS allegedly captured the pilot, identified as Azzam Eid from Hama, after he parachuted to the crash site.